litestar-org/litestar/docs/usage/route-handlers.rst

     from typing import TYPE_CHECKING

-    from starlite import Controller, post
+    from litestar import Controller, post

     if TYPE_CHECKING:
         from domain import Model